Connect with us

 Tomos Williams a ‘shocking’ injury loss as British and Irish Lions turn to Ben White

-Andy Farrell admits Tomos Williams will be a major loss for the British and Irish after he was forced out of the Australia tour with a significant hamstring injury.
+Andy Farrell admits Tomos Williams will be a major loss for the after he was forced out of the tour with a significant hamstring injury.

-Ben White has been called up from the squad that is currently in to fill the vacancy and will arrive into camp on Monday, when he will be joined by Blair Kinghorn, who is now available after helping Toulouse win the Top 14 final.
+Ben White has been called up from the squad that is currently in to fill the vacancy and will arrive into camp on Monday, when he will be joined by Blair Kinghorn, who is now available after helping win the final.

 Scotland v Ireland – Guinness Men's Six Nations – Scottish Gas Murrayfield Stadium